awsdocs/amazon-chime-administration-guide/doc_source/active_directory.md

 Using your Active Directory has the following benefits:
 + Amazon Chime users can sign in with their Active Directory credentials\.
-+ Administrators can choose which credential security features to add, including password rotation, password complexity rules, and multi\-factor authorization\.
++ Administrators can choose which credential security features to add, including password rotation, password complexity rules, and multi\-factor authentication\.
 + When users accounts are disabled in your Active Directory, their Amazon Chime accounts are automatically disabled\.
 + You can specify which Active Directory groups receive Pro permissions\.
   + Multiple groups can be configured to receive Basic or Pro permissions\.